 My work revolves mainly around 2 main taks:

 1.)
 Ensure the ongoing work is built according to required material specifications, and Tesla standards.
 Due to the size and quantity of projects onsite, it is not uncommon for Tesla engineers and architects to overlook system requirements or better system integration.
-As an example for scope DCR-2569 (a process heating and low temp chilled water copper system,) we suggested the high point valves be relocated to another area.
+As an example for scope DCR-2569 (a process heating and low temp chilled water copper system,) I suggested the high point valves be relocated to another area.